oasis-roles/ansible_collection_system/README.md

 ===========

 Creates and destroys Docker containers running on the local system for use in a molecule playbook.
-Can also be used to create and destroy docker containres in a more general sense, but that is not the purpose of this role nor is it a particularly supported use case
+Can also be used to create and destroy docker containers in a more general sense, but that is not the purpose of this role nor is it a particularly supported use case